edsonwade/chessamate/README.md

 # chessamate
-A seimple chessmate game build with java
+A simple chessmate game build with java